dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 unsigned argument.

 Note that B and C operands need to have an extra bit compared to A.
-This is because B and A can reference registers or constants, and the extra bit is used to decide which one.
+This is because B and C can reference registers or constants, and the extra bit is used to decide which one.
 But A always references registers so it doesn't need the extra bit.